Diavolo-dev/meals-app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-THIS IS A SIMPLE MEAL APP.
+THIS IS A SIMPLE MEAL APP. you can checkout any food.

 A few resources to get you started if this is your first Flutter project: